uploadcare/uploadcare-tinymce/README.md

 Extract the downloaded archive to the plugin directory of your TinyMCE installation.

-Other options here are either cloning the repo:
+Another option here is cloning the repo:

 ```bash
 git clone -b release git@github.com:uploadcare/uploadcare-tinymce.git plugins/uploadcare